SnorklingTurtle/Minecraft-Camera/README.md

 If you don't already have a config file, one will be created on first boot of the server.
 The config is located at `plugins/Minecraft-Camera/config.yml`.
 Restart the server after editing the config.

-Images are saved as txt-files in `plugins/Minecraft-Camera/maps`.
-Each file is usually at a size of 3-12 KB.
+Pictures are stored in a SQLite database at `plugins/Minecraft-Camera/pictures.db`.

 ## Permissions